tart/tart-mailer/test/README.rst

 Add tab seperated emails to the file named email.data.

 Add tab seperated subscribers to the file named subscriber.data.
-Emails will be send to the top 5 subscribers.
-Add valid email addresses to them.
-Feedback functionality will be tested for the first one.
+Only one email will be send and feedback functionality will be tested for this one.
+The email and the subscriber will be the ones on top of the list.

 Run the script inside this directory: